 One of the most important differences is the treatment, so that to act on the structure of a degenerated tendon is necessary different patterns than before an inflamed tendon.

-The therapies such as superficial dry puncture, INDIBA, EPI, EPTE ... can help us with a histological or tendon tissue change.
+Therapies such as superficial dry puncture, INDIBA, EPI, EPTE ... can help us with a histological or tendon tissue change.
 The eccentric exercises should never be lacking in latendinosis.

 The load and frequency will depend on the patient and the tendon, always guided by a professional (in tendinitis these eccentric exercises are not advisable).
-Anti-inflammatory therapy is not effective in this type of lesions, sometimes even masking the lesion.
+Anti-inflammatory therapy is not effective in this type of injury, sometimes even masking the lesion.
 Ice is not effective either.
 Both because there is no inflammation to treat but a degeneration.

-If the lesion persists after treatment, it is necessary to return to the traumatologist's office to see other options, perhaps surgical.
+If the lesion persists after the treatment, it is necessary to return to the traumatologist's office to see other options, perhaps surgical.

 The treatment of tendinosis are much slower than in tendinitis, so it is important to see our professional as soon as possible and the injury will evolve positively faster.

-Further information: http://clinicafisiopinar.com/
+More information: http://clinicafisiopinar.com/

 Photo www.aidyourtendon.com/ coreptclinics.com